Hollywood Chamber Orchestra: Partial list of world premiere performances

-About the Music Directors
+About the music directors

-Noah Gladstone, co-Music Director, is a multi faceted musician from Los Angeles.
+Noah Gladstone, co-music director, is a multi faceted musician from Los Angeles.
 A trombonist at his core, he has performed professionally with the Chicago Symphony Orchestra, Los Angeles Philharmonic, Opera Santa Barbara, New West Symphony, The Hollywood Bowl Orchestra, Juilliard 415 as well as many other world class ensembles.
 In addition to his orchestral experience, he is a regular figure in the Hollywood studio music scene as a trombonist and a music contractor and has produced music for Showtime/CBS, Riot Games, Microsoft, Imagine Dragons, The Weinstein Company, Brand X Music, as well as other media for TV, film, recording artists, video games and advertising.
 He also manages the musical personnel of the West Los Angeles Symphony Orchestra, The San Bernardino Symphony and Opera Santa Barbara.
 He holds a Bachelors and Masters of Music degree from The University of Southern California.

-Mark Robertson, co-Music Director, is originally from Fort Wayne, Indiana.
-Both parents were musical (piano & voice) which led to Mark to picking up the violin at the early age of five.
-After graduating from Boston University and The Juilliard School, Mark moved to Los Angeles in 1995, shortly after giving his New York Recital Debut at Carnegie’s Weill Recital Hall.
+Mark Robertson, co-music director, is originally from Fort Wayne, Indiana.
+Both parents were musical (piano and voice) which led to Mark to picking up the violin at the early age of five.
+After graduating from Boston University and The Juilliard School, Robertson moved to Los Angeles in 1995, shortly after giving his New York recital debut at Carnegie's Weill Recital Hall.
 His violin teachers have included Dorothy DeLay, Kurt Sassmansshaus, Piotr Milewski, and Martin Chalifour.
-A ten-year alumnus of the Aspen Music Festival, Mark served as concertmaster of both the Philharmonia Orchestra and the Concert Orchestra under such esteemed conductors as James Conlon, Junichi Hirokami, and Murry Sidlin.
+A ten-year alumnus of the Aspen Music Festival, Robertson served as concertmaster of both the Philharmonia Orchestra and the Concert Orchestra under such conductors as James Conlon, Junichi Hirokami, and Murry Sidlin.